cs481-ekh/f22-kitty-cat-studios/docs/minutes.md

 Minutes of the team meetings go here:

+## Tuesday Section 002 Meeting
+Attendees: Marie, DJ
+Absent: None (Because only section 002 was meeting)
+Commenced: 2:50
+Ended: 4:15
+Scribe: Marie

+Went over what tasks were completed or left open in sprint two.
+Came up with a plan for the next sprint and discussed implementation of AI with different personalities via multiple spawners or random choice.
+Began planning for sprint 3.

 ## Friday Professor Meeting 3-11
 Attendees: Ross, Ben, Joey, DJ, Marie, Saulo, Doug
 Absent: None